michel-semenikhine/youtube-video-downloader/README.md

 - Converts the downloaded content into a compatible format using FFmpeg for easy playback.

 ## Requirements
-- Nothing more is needed, FFmpeg is used for video and audio conversion.
-This tool is bundled with the application.
+- Download and Install FFMPEG via the [official website](https://www.ffmpeg.org)

 ## How to Use
 1. **Run the Program**: You can download the latest build of the program from the [Releases](https://github.com/michel-semenikhine/youtube-video-downloader/releases) section.